 "Candle Rock" changed shape about 50 years ago

-"Candle Rock" is a long, thin rock that stands like a candle near the green tuff.
-Until about 50 years ago, this rock was called "Kannon Rock" .
-However, due to the seasonal winds, rain, and snow that are unique to the Tohoku region, it was weathered, and eventually the top part fell off, giving it the name "Candle Rock" that we know today.
+"Candle Rock"is a tall, slender rock resembling a candle, located near Green Tuff.
+Until about 50 years ago, this rock was called"Kannon Rock".
+However, weathering caused by the seasonal winds, rain, and snow unique to the Tohoku region eventually caused the top part to fall off, resulting in the current "Candle Rock."

 The top of the "Candle Rock" has weathered and fallen off. ©Oga Peninsula, Ogata Geopark